kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 The reckoner lens shudders as blood spatters it.

-A single word cuts through the silence.
+A frustrated utterance cuts through the silence.

 > **REDHEAD:**
 > “Then we do this the hard way.”